-Falkirk Council Housing Support and Care at Home - West locality was registered before 1 April 2011.
-The service is provided for people living in their own homes in the west Falkirk Council area.
+Falkirk Council Housing Support and Care at Home - Central locality is provided for people living in their own homes, in the central Falkirk Council area.
 The service had previously been incorporated under one registration that covered the whole Falkirk Council area.
-This registration was split into three localities in 2019, to support more effective working with the West locality retaining the original registration and regulatory history.
+This registration was split into three localities in 2019, to support more effective working.
 We found that the managers for each of the three localities worked very closely with each other in a mutually beneficial way.